Bookmarker

 A Practical Workflow

-Putting this together, here's what saving images from websites actually looks like with Canvas:
+Putting this together, here's what saving images from websites actually looks like with Bookmarker:

-- AI tags it automatically.
-Gemini generates a description and keywords within seconds.
+4. AI tags it automatically.
+On-device AI generates a description, keywords, and a color palette within seconds.

-- Organize if you want.
-Move it into a collection, or leave it in the main grid and rely on search.
+5. Organize if you want.
+File it into a collection, or leave it in the main grid and rely on search.

-The entire save process is under three seconds.
+The whole flow takes seconds.
 The organization is optional but available.
 The search works regardless of whether you organized anything.

 Compare that to: right-click, save as, pick a folder, name the file, close the dialog, repeat.
 Then later: open Finder, try to remember the filename, scroll through hundreds of thumbnails, give up and Google the image again.

-If you save images occasionally, the free plan covers it.
-If you're building a serious visual library for design work, research, or content creation, the paid plan gives you room to grow.
+Whether you save images occasionally or you're building a serious visual library for design work, research, or content creation, it's the same app with the same unlimited library.

 FAQ